 We test this hypothesis with a simple paradigm, a series of binary choices among simple commonly consumed and familiar food products.
 Our measure of choice quality is preference transitivity, i.e., the degree to which preferences for different options are consistent across choices.
 For example, if a person chooses A over B, and B over C, transitivity requires that they pick A over C (Samuelson, 1938).
 Transitivity has been a central choice attribute in early empirical work in decision-making (Tversky, 1969), and recent preference research in neuroscience (Camille, Griffiths, Vo, Fellows, & Kable, 2011; Fellows & Farah, 2007; Fellows, 2006; Kalenscher, Tobler, Huijbers, Daselaar, & Pennartz, 2010) and consumer choice (Lee, Amir, & Ariely, 2009).
-One reason for focusing on transitivity is that it is central to the General Axiom of Revealed Preference and is a necessary and sufficient condition for value maximization (Houthakker, 1950).
-Transitivity of preferences is embraced by most individuals as a desirable property of a choice process; that is, most people will change intransitive choice patterns to transitive ones when confronted with their intransitive choices (Birnbaum & Gutierrez, 2007).Patients with lesions in the ventromedial frontal lobe in areas known to be involved in the expression of value have shown a greater frequency of intransitivity for choices between gambles (Camille et al., 2011) and for preferences for food, colors, and people (Fellows & Farah, 2007).
+Transitivity of preferences is embraced by most individuals as a desirable property of a choice process; that is, most people will change intransitive choice patterns to transitive ones when confronted with their intransitive choices (Birnbaum & Gutierrez, 2007).

+Consistent with the idea that prefrontal areas are involved in the value network, intransitivity have been use to establish Patients with lesions in the ventromedial frontal lobe in areas known to be involved in the expression of value have shown a greater frequency of intransitivity for choices between gambles (Camille et al., 2011) and for preferences for food, colors, and people (Fellows & Farah, 2007).
 The latter study included an important control: An increase in intransitivity was not observed for perceptual judgments, suggesting that preferential tasks were uniquely affected.

 We adopt this paradigm but examine the effect of damage to the hippocampus, an area that has not been a focus of research on value determination, but that is, according to our hypothesis, an essential input to many kinds of value calculation.
 In particular, our task examines binary choices among 20 common candy bars, a product familiar and interesting to participants.
 We also included a control judgment, presenting respondents with pairs of numbers and asking them to judge which of the two is bigger.
 In both cases our dependent measure was the transitivity of (preference or magnitude) judgments.

+We note that this paradigm is related to, but distinct from two others: First, it has been argued that intransitivity can be interpreted as evidence for specific choice heuristics incompatible with utility maximization (Tversky, 1969, but see also Regenwetter, Dana, Davis-Stober, & Guo, 2011).
+Here we simply suggest that intransitivity reflects the inability of decision makers to produce a stable representation of the value for the options.
+Second, prior research has implicated the hippocampus in construction of transitive inference by requiring respondents with lesions to construct transitive triples from pairs of given premises.
+However that work differs in two important ways: First the bases of these judgements are preferences, not given premises, and second, the intransitive prefernces are inferred from the respondents choices, and not presented to them.

 Methods

+A total of 91 respondents participated.
 Thirty-one patients suffering from mesial temporal lobe epilepsy with clinically diagnosed uni- (left:n=14;right:n=8) or bilateral (n=9) hippocampal sclerosis from the presurgical program at the Department of Epileptology in Bonn were included in the study (MTL).
 Two control groups consisted of thirty patients with extratemporal lobe epilepsy (ETL) and thirty healthy control subjects (CON), respectively (please see Supplemantary Material for data cleaning procedures).
 The three groups did not differ with respect to age or gender (see Table S1 for details).

+Experiment